esplorio/slack-countdown/README.md

 Countdown program to Slack hook
 -------------------------------
-Recieve notifications daily about an incoming deadline.
+Receive notifications daily about an incoming deadline.

+## Background

+We built this in the run up to TC Disrupt 2015 to lighting a giant fire under our arse

 ## Setup